augustin-barillec/google-pandas-load/docs/source/index.rst

     # Upload the result to BigQuery.
     gpl.load(
         source='dataframe',
-        destination='bq',
+        destination='dataset',
         dataframe=df,
         data_name='a0')

     # Extract the data to Storage.
     gpl.load(
-        source='bq',
+        source='dataset',
-        destination='gs',
+        destination='bucket',
         data_name='a0')

-    # Download the data to the local folder
+    # Download the data to the local directory.
     gpl.load(
-        source='gs',
+        source='bucket',
         destination='local',
         data_name='a0')

-Launch simultaneously several load jobs with massive parallelization of the query_to_bq and bq_to_gs steps.
+Launch simultaneously several load jobs with massive parallelization of the query_to_dataset and dataset_to_bucket steps.
 This is made possible by BigQuery.

 .. code-block:: python